How to Remove Yourself from FastPeopleSearch (2026 Guide)

 What Is FastPeopleSearch?

-The site aggregates data from public records, voter registrations, property filings, court records, and commercial data providers.
-Because it does not require payment or even an account to view results, FastPeopleSearch has become a go-to resource for skip tracers, debt collectors, curious neighbors, and unfortunately, stalkers and scammers.
-A single name search can return detailed contact information that most people assume is private.
+The site pulls from public records, voter registrations, property filings, court records, and commercial data providers.
+Because it costs nothing to use, FastPeopleSearch is the default search engine for skip tracers, debt collectors, nosy neighbors, stalkers, and scammers.
+One name search returns the kind of contact information most people think is private.

-FastPeopleSearch is particularly dangerous because of how well it ranks in Google.
-If someone searches your name, there is a good chance a FastPeopleSearch profile appears on the first page of results — giving anyone instant access to your home address, phone number, and the names of your family members.
+FastPeopleSearch ranks well in Google.
+Search your name and there is a good chance your FastPeopleSearch profile sits on the first page of results, handing anyone your home address, phone number, and the names of your family members.

 What Data Does FastPeopleSearch Show?